 Floqast case studies with the financial close:

-• Cybersecurity company Venafi found their monthly close process got longer and longer until it eventually reached 15 business days to conduct the month end close.
-They adopted Floqast and tools like the integrated email sign-offs and quick reference task dashboards allowed them to cut down their month end close to 10 days.
+- Cybersecurity company Venafi found that their monthly close process continued to get longer until it eventually reached 15 business days to conduct the month-end close.
+They adopted Floqast, and tools like the integrated email sign-offs and quick reference task dashboards allowed them to cut down their month-end close by 10 days.

 Floqast financial close software features: